codsen/codsen/packages/string-strip-html/readme.md

 ## Purpose

-This library deletes HTML tags from strings and doesn't assume anything about the output.
+This library deletes HTML tags from strings and doesn't assume anything.
+We will dilligently identify and delete **all and only all** HTML tags.
+It will do its best to distinguish `a < b and c > d` from `<b >` or `->` from `<!-- something -->`.

-You might take HTML and strip all tags and paste it back into HTML.
-But equally, you can take a photo of a christmas card from your grandmother and OCR it, remove all cheeky HTML tags she put around her greetings, then print out this cleaned text and stick it on the wall.
-OK, I'm exaggerating, but the idea is, we will not assume anything about the input source or destination of the output of this library.
-We will dilligently identify and delete all and only all HTML tags.
+Other HTML stripping libraries (like [strip](https://www.npmjs.com/package/strip) and [striptags](https://www.npmjs.com/package/striptags)) _assume_ that the input will be strictly HTML and therefore, all unencoded brackets automatically mean it's a tag.
+For example, they would "clean" the string `a < b and c > d` into `a d`.
+Personally I think my competition, [strip](https://www.npmjs.com/package/strip) and [striptags](https://www.npmjs.com/package/striptags) (and the likes) are **lazy**.
+They disguise their lack of algorithmical creativity under HTML-spec smart-pants excuses.

-Other HTML stripping libraries (like [strip](https://www.npmjs.com/package/strip) and [striptags](https://www.npmjs.com/package/striptags)) _assume_ too much.
-For example, they will remove legit brackets, such as ` a < b and c > d` arguing that they don't belong in HTML at the first place and that's some sneaky attack vector.
-But again, if you stripped HTML tags, then by definition it's not HTML any more and HTML requirements don't apply, do they?
+The primary consumer for this library is [Detergent](https://github.com/codsen/detergent), where the input can be **both HTML and non-HTML**.
+Detergent might receive a wannabe arrow, `->`, and it will, depending on the setting, encode the bracket or leave it alone.
+But that bracket won't be interpreted as a **tag ending**.
+Why?
+Because algorithm is smart enough to "see" the dash there.
+Also, it is smart-enough to "see" that there were no opening tag either (not to mention, probably the algorithm detected _non-taggy_ characters like full stop and rang inner alarm-bells to ignore this bracket.
+And this library is driving Detergent's HTML tag-stripping feature.

-The scope of this library is to take the HTML and strip HTML tags and only HTML tags.
+The scope of this library is to take the HTML and **strip HTML tags and only HTML tags**.
 If there's something else there besides tags such as greater than signs that doesn't belong in HTML, I don't care.
-Use different tool to process your string further.
+Just use a different tool to process your string before or after.

 **[⬆ &nbsp;back to top](#)**